reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

   `setprop` `dolby.force.cleanup` `1`

-  After that, flash/reflash the module.
+  After that, reflash the module.

 - If you using Xposed, Riru EdXposed, or Taichi Magisk Module, exclude Dolby apps from their list to prevent SE policy patch denials.
 - If installation failed with "I/O error", then you need to disable DM-Verity of your ROM first.
 - If installation failed with error "No space left on device", that is mean you using dynamic partitions.
 - If SE policy patch doesn't work for your device, send logcats to dev, then try using force permissive method.
   Run at Terminal Emulator before flash:

   - `su`

   - `setprop dolby.force.permissive 1`

+  After that, reflash the module.

+- You can also use both permissive mode and SE policy rule if necessary:

+  - `su`

+  - `setprop dolby.force.permissive 2`

-  After that, flash/reflash the module.
+  After that, reflash the module.

 - If Dolby force close, just reinstall again.
 - Make sure manifest.xml is patched correctly.